What is an AVC pension?

 Is an AVC Pension worth it?

 They can be worth it, but it depends.
 In general, the advantages are that you’re building up additional retirement savings.
-Tax relief is also applied, as anything within a pension funds grows free of income tax and capital gains tax.
+Tax relief is also applied, as anything within a pension fund grows free of income tax and capital gains tax.
 Another advantage is the tax-free cash you can access when you are ready.

 What are the risks with AVC Pension?